wisnia74/openrct2-typescript-mod-template/README.md

 # openrct2-mod-template
-Template repository for OpenRCT2 mods.
+Template repository for OpenRCT2 mods written in TypeScript.

 ## About
 This repository was created to serve as a template mod repository for OpenRCT2.